jxin31415/virtual-cloth/README.md

 Then, for each point, we can maintain its acceleration, velocity, and position.
 To simulate the system, we'll simply step through time (using very small timesteps) and use Newton's second law (`F = ma`) to update the acceleration, and some kinematic equations to update the velocity and position.

-### Integrators
+### Integration Estimators
-There are a few different ways of doing this calculation. (talk about integrators here)
+There are a few different ways of doing this calculation.
+We first tried to use Euler's method to estimate the effects of acceleration and velocity on each particle.
+This turned out to be incredibly unstable.
+We then implemented Verlet integration, which ended up being stable enough to use for all of our calculations.

 ### Dampening Term
 However, even this is unsatisfactory -- there will always be some error left in the system.
 In order to correct for this error, and to make the system more realistic by modeling *energy loss*, we'll also add a dampening term.
 That is, we'll add a force that resists the particle's current direction of motion.
 Without this, we find that the error compounds and causes the system to quickly spiral out of control (it appears to implode or explode).
 Even without any error, a spring that keeps bouncing forever is unrealistic, justifying the use of this dampening term.